-The College confers the Associate of Arts and Sciences Degree and the Associate of Applied Science Degree upon students who have completed all requirements for graduation.
+The College confers the Associate of Arts and Sciences Degree, the Associate of Arts and Sciences in Business Degree, the Associate of Applied Science Degree, the Associate of College/University Transfer Degree and certificates upon students who have completed all requirements for graduation.
 Each degree candidate must earn the last 25% of the hours for a degree (15 hours for a 60-hour degree, 18 hours for a 72-hour degree, etc.) as a resident student in the DCCCD, or accrue 45 hours in residence in the DCCCD.
-The last 25% of the credit hours required for graduation in any degree or certificate may not be earned through credit-by examination except as approved by the college Vice President of Instruction.
+At least 25% of the credit hours required for graduation must be earned through instruction (not credit-by-examination) by the college granting the degree.